Call for Presentations

 Types of presentation

-The following types of presentation are invited:
+The following types of presentations are invited for the HISC 2025 technical tracks:

 Themes

-The Programme Committee would like to invite presentations on the following themes for HISC 2023:
+The Programme Committee would like to invite presentations on the following themes for HISC 2025:

 Format of Submissions